yasser-90/SW_ENG4S/README.md

 # you must add file contain 3 functions
 # first function Remove all comments (single or block comment )from file
 # second function remove all whitespace from file
-# third function remove all Call external libraries
+# third function remove all Call external librarie